rmj3197/QuadratiK/README.rst

 License
 --------

-This project uses the GPL-3.0 license, with a full version of the license included in the repository `here <https://github.com/rmj3197/QuadratiK/blob/master/LICENSE>`_.
+This project uses the GPL-3.0 license, with a full version of the license included in the `repository <https://github.com/rmj3197/QuadratiK/blob/master/LICENSE>`_.

 Citation